brutal-org/brutal/meta/scheduling.md

 ## The Context

 For an os, scheduling is very important, its need to be optimized, fast, and responsive.
 We needed a scheduler that support multiple CPU.
 We also needed a scheduler that did the least task switch possible.
-For exemple, in a system with 4 cpu and 4 task we may have:
+For example, in a system with 4 cpu and 4 task we may have:

 | cpu    | 1   | 2   | 3   | 4   |
 | ------ | --- | --- | --- | --- |